Bloom Into You: Script

 Series composition writer Jukki Hanada joined the project after being asked by a producer if he would be interested.
 In reading the manga, Hanada felt it would be difficult to adapt, but decided to accept the offer as he felt an anime would be worthwhile.
 Nakatani was already a fan of Hanada's work, and quickly placed her trust in him.
 Prior to writing the scripts, he discussed his interpretation of the story with Nakatani, saying he read it as "a simple love story" between women with a minimized focus on homoeroticism, and that it was not concerned with avoiding the "associations with 'immorality'" often found in other yuri works.
 Hanada said that his reading "wasn't far off" from Nakatani's own opinion.
 Hanada felt most connected to Touko, as he related to her feelings of self-hatred, while Kato identified with Yuu.
-Hanada felt that this contributed to the success of their collaboration, as they did not clash with one another over how to portray either character.
+Hanada opined that this contributed to the success of their collaboration, as they did not clash with one another over how to portray either character.

 In writing the scripts, several minor changes were made, such as changing certain lines of dialogue and the order in which some scenes were presented, in order to better pace the story as a television anime.
 There were also some additions, such as the expanded dialogue of Yuu's student council speech, written by Hanada.
 Nonetheless, no major alterations were made, as Hanada and Kato wished for the anime to fit within the manga's established continuity.
 At one point Nakatani suggested an anime-original ending, but this was decided against to allow viewers to transition into the manga and leave the door open for a continuation.
 The anime was initially planned to end with the events of the fourth volume.
 Hanada and Kato considered ending it after the student council play, but felt that doing so would make the anime "only about Touko," and as such decided against this as they wanted both Yuu and Touko to be the focus.
 At the time of writing the script, the chapter where Yuu and Touko visit an aquarium together had not yet been published, but Nakatani presented the plans for that chapter to Hanada, and they agreed to make it the ending of the anime.
 The anime's version of the aquarium date scene was significantly expanded from its manga counterpart, featuring additional details contributed by Nakatani.